AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • Wisconsin

-While Erie is available in all of the states mentioned above, coverage and discount options aren’t identical everywhere.
-A local agent can explain policy options in your state.
+While Erie is available in all the above states, coverage and discount options vary.
+Contact a local agent to learn about policy options in your state.

 Erie Cancellation Policy

-You can cancel your auto insurance policy at any time without paying a cancellation fee.
-Unfortunately, Erie doesn’t allow you to cancel a policy online.
-Instead, you will need to contact your local Erie agent directly.
-You can find your agent’s phone number by using this link on their website: erieinsurance.com/find-an-insurance-agent.
-You will need to provide a cancellation date to your agent and, if applicable, you will receive a refund for your unused insurance premium.
+You can cancel your auto insurance policy at any time without paying a fee.
+Erie doesn’t allow you to cancel it online, so you’ll need to contact your local agent.
+You can find your agent’s phone number by using this link on their website: https://www.erieinsurance.com/find-an-agent.
+You will need to provide a cancellation date to your agent and, if applicable, you’ll get a refund for your unused insurance premium.

 Company Background